-Certainly this is so for the teachers who lead the courses at Håå Retreat Center.
+Certainly, this is so for the teachers who lead the courses at Håå Retreat Center.
 They have undertaken extensive personal training.
 Their fulltime, residential education has lasted several years, in accordance with the yoga tradition.

-Our courses are attended both by those who have never tried yoga and meditation and by those who wish to further their experience.
+Our retreats are attended both by those who have never tried yoga and meditation and by those who wish to further their experience.
 Prior knowledge of yoga is not a necessity.
 Sometimes it might even be a hindrance.
 If you have acquired too many ideas through reading, then your encounter with us will probably be different from what you have imagined.